 The Machine starts drawing small active power from the grid but continues to supply reactive power.

 |A reverse power relay can be used, It consists of 2 coils, a voltage coil (PT) and a current coil (CT), both are energized by the same phase.
 They both induce magnetic fields in an Aluminum disk which under normal operation is restricted by stoppers but as the power flows in opposite direction, the Aluminum disk also rotates in the reverse direction and a trip mechanism gets activated.|

-1. The grid can compensate Q, in this case there would be large heating in rotor and stator.
+1. The grid can compensate Q. in this case there would be large heating in the rotor and stator.

-2. If the grid fails to provide Q, then there would be a chance of blackout.
+2. If the grid fails to provide Q, then there would be a chance of a blackout.

 A generator consists of 3 phase windings connected in Y and a neutral wire.
 The following faults may have the probability to occur:

 For the protection of phase and ground fault, a differential protection scheme is employed.
-This protection scheme differs from the transformer differential protection scheme as:
+This protection scheme differs from the transformer differential protection scheme:

 This type of protection scheme is known as a longitudinal differential protection scheme.

 Figure 1: connection diagram of the longitudinal differential protection scheme